 Remove lid from the pot and carefully remove and discard each star anise from the soup.

-Add the sliced mushrooms, rice noodles, and bok choy to the pot and simmer for 5-8 minutes, or until noodles and bok choy are tender.
+Add the sliced mushrooms, uncooked noodles, and bok choy to the pot and simmer for 5-8 minutes, or until noodles and bok choy are tender.
 Season to taste.

 Divide soup between bowls and garnish with sesame seeds, the green parts of green onions and red pepper flakes (if desired).